2012-2016 Road Maintenance Map

 Road Maintenance Map

 Additional money is needed for the rehabilitation of poor and failing roads and future maintenance of these improved roads.
-In order to rehabilitate all these roads, $7,140,510 is needed or $1,000,000 per year.
-Of the $7,140,510, $5,623,000 need to go toward pavement repair and $1,517,510 going toward curb/gutter, drainage issues, etc. The study estimated that postponing these necessary repairs would increase the cost by 83%.
+In order to rehabilitate all these roads, an estimated $7,140,510 is needed or about $1,000,000 per year over the course of 7 years.
+Of the $7,140,510, $5,623,000 was identified by the study as needing to go toward pavement repair and $1,517,510 identified by staff to go toward curb/gutter, drainage issues, etc. The study estimated that postponing these necessary repairs would increase the cost by 83%.

 show the City's plan year by year for the next seven years to maintain and rehabilitate roads.
 Again, the funds for the maintenance projects are currently within the City budget.
-However, there are currently no funds in the budget for the rehabilitation projects.
+Funds for rehabilitation projects were planned to come from the Transportation Fee as they are currently not in the budget.

 What will this mean for me?

-After considering all the options, the City Council is currently deciding between a property tax increase and a road fee to pay for the needed road money.
-If a property tax increase was approved, the increase would be close to the estimates below:
+After considering all the options, the City Council weighed two possibilities: a property tax increase and a transportation fee.
+For the information related to a property tax increase,

-1) $18.50 per month per home on utility bill regardless of property value.
+1) The fee is a flat $18.50 per month per home on utility bill regardless of property value.

 2) All properties including tax-exempt ones such as schools and churches would pay a fee.

-Any extra money for roads would need to come from the City’s General Fund.
 The City’s budgeted General Fund for this year is $8.8 million in revenue with $8.65 million in expenses.
-Of the $8.65 million, non-discretionary money makes up $5.4 million.
-This is money that we are contracted, or required by statute, to pay such as police and fire services, debt payments, and library operations.
-Essentially that money cannot go towards anything else.
+Of the $8.65 million, non-discretionary money makes up $5.64 million.
+This is money that we are contracted, or required by statute to pay such as police and fire services, debt payments, and library operations.

-That leaves $1.45 million of truly discretionary funds.
-Those funds pay for City departments which include Administration, Finance, Records, office equipment, utilities, parks and trails, city events, etc. Over the last several years, the City Council has reduced expenditures and will continue to find ways to reduce future expenditures.
-Unfortunately, the amount of funds needed to meet the road repair and rehabilitation needs cannot be met with these discretionary funds as the need is too big.
-When the total road rehabilitation needs are $1 million per year, it is impossible to find that much savings in $1.45 million by simply making cuts.
+That leaves $1.48 million of truly discretionary funds.
+Those funds pay for City departments and expenses which include parks and trails, Administration, Finance, Records, office equipment, city events, etc. Over the last several years, the City Council has reduced expenditures and will continue to find ways to reduce future expenditures.
+Unfortunately, the Council felt that the amount of funds needed to meet the road repair and rehabilitation needs cannot be met with these discretionary funds as the need is too big.
+When the total road rehabilitation needs are $1 million per year, it would mean cutting our discretionary funds by 68% to find the needed $1.48 million.

 See the chart below for an illustrated version of this.